ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 #### Accessing path parts in handler

 In regular expressions, named groups are a way to capture a specific part of a string that matches a pattern and assign it a name.
-Named groups are defined using the following syntax `(?<name>pattern)`, where `name` is the name of the group and `pattern` is the regular expression pattern that matches the group.
+The syntax `(?<name>pattern)` is used to define named groups, where `name` is the name of a group and `pattern` is a regular expression pattern that matches the group.

-By defining a named group in the route function, you can capture a part of the path, and then in the handler function, you can access the captured parameter using the `call.parameters` property.
+By defining a named group in a route function, you can capture a part of the path, and then in the handler function, you can access the captured parameter using the `call.parameters` object.

 For example, you can define a route that matches requests to a path that includes an integer identifier followed by `/hello`.